Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/docs/Windows.md

 ## Configure your client

 Copy the example configuration file **clients\configs\config.json** into your project output folder and update it as needed.
 Fill in your subscription key and key region.
 If you are using a Custom Commands application or a Custom Voice insert those GUID's as well.
 The keyword_model should point to the Custom Keyword (.table file) being used.
+You can delete fields that are not required for your setup.
+Only the speech_subscription_key and speech_region are required.

 ## Run the code